New Mexico EMT Who Responded To Kylie Rae Harris Crash Didn’t Know His Daughter Was Killed Until He Arrived

 — Gordon Keith (@gordonkeith) September 5, 2019

 Kylie Rae Harris’ death was mourned by many in the country music world.
-As People magazine reported, she had released two albums, including her self-titled EP back in March.
+As People magazine reported, she had released two albums, including a self-titled EP back in March.